-in the midst of the historic district of Vichy
+in the midst of the historic district of Vichy, classified as a World Heritage site by UNESCO

-Vichy, built on the banks of the river Allier, on the edge of the Limagne plain and the Bourbonnais mountains, is a candidate for classification as a World Heritage site by Unesco.
+Vichy, built on the banks of the river Allier, on the edge of the Limagne plain and the Bourbonnais mountains, has recently been classified as a World Heritage site by Unesco.
 Abounding in prestigious architectural and cultural heritage, it has been known for its springs since time immemorial.
 Near to the Art Nouveau opera house, the spa district and Europe’s biggest thermal spa centre.
 Just a stone’s throw from six English, colonial style chalets that accommodated Napoleon III and his imperial entourage.
 Vichy-Charmeil airport, which receives private flights from all over France and overseas, is 5 minutes away.
 The SNCF train station has links to Paris-Bercy taking less than 3 hours and 2-hour links to Lyon.

 Several doors provide access to the building and lead into the old hotel’s prestigious reception room.
 Double glazed doors, with fanlights, decorated with wrought iron bunches of grapes and ribbons, open into the main entrance hall.
 On either side are columns, topped with capitals adorned with scrolls.
 The back entrance is composed of a discreet door further along the street.
 A third entrance via the patio is protected by metal gates.
 This is the old passageway that led guests into the hotel.
 The last access is around the back of the building.
 It is protected by a plain wrought iron gate, facing the row of English style houses, constructed for accommodating the officers of the imperial guard.